ESOP in Bangladesh:

 However, implementing an ESOP in Bangladesh involves navigating complex regulations under the Companies Act, 1994.
 Unlike jurisdictions like Singapore or India, Bangladesh lacks a dedicated regulatory framework for ESOPs.
 This guide, prepared by LegalSeba LLP, demystifies the legal barriers (specifically Section 58) and outlines actionable structures for Private Limited Companies to legally issue stock options.

-The Private Company Exemption
+Subsection (2): The Exemption

-2. Structuring Your ESOP
+3. Structuring Your ESOP

-Model A: Direct Subscription (Fresh Issue)
+Model A: Direct Subscription

 In this model, the company increases its Authorized Capital and issues new shares directly to employees.
 This is a primary market transaction.

-Legal Logic in Bangladesh
+Legal Logic

-Bangladeshi Implementation Workflow
+Implementation Workflow

 - Board Resolution: Allocate a percentage of Authorized Capital for the ESOP Pool.